newrelic/rusty-hog/README.md

     -V, --version            Prints version information

 OPTIONS:
-    -o, --outputfile <OUTPUT>    Sets the path to write the scanner results to (stdout by default) --profile <PROFILE>      When using a configuration file, enables a non-default profile --regex <REGEX>          Sets a custom regex JSON file
+    -a, --allowlist <ALLOWLIST>                                    Sets a custom allowlist JSON file --default_entropy_threshold <DEFAULT_ENTROPY_THRESHOLD>    Default entropy threshold (0.6 by default) -o, --outputfile <OUTPUT>                                      Sets the path to write the scanner results to (stdout by default)

+        --profile <PROFILE>                                        When using a configuration file, enables a non-default profile

+        --regex <REGEX>                                            Sets a custom regex JSON file

 ARGS:
     <S3URI>       The location of a S3 bucket and optional prefix or filename to scan.
-This must be written in the form
+This must be written in the
-                  s3://mybucket[/prefix_or_file]
+                  form s3://mybucket[/prefix_or_file]
     <S3REGION>    Sets the region of the S3 bucket to scan
 ```